dpharris/Arduino-Shell/README.md

 Please refer to the original **Arduino-Shell**.  *Mikael Patek* has done an amazing tour de force.

 I have made some changes and extensions to allow multiple scripts to be run pseudo-simultaneously.
-This required implementing local-variables in a struct and reserving and freeing from the heap.
+This includes finite and infinite looping.
+Implementation requires local-variables to be stored in a context-struct, and reserving and freeing from the heap.

-Changed are indicated by **bolding**.
+Changes are indicated below by **bolding**.

 ## Intro